Blueberry Season in Poland and Europe

 The pandemic and the associated restrictions have made consumers reach more often for airtight sealed fruit.
 Containers that offer no possibility to open accidentally are more hygienic and environmentally friendly.
 They have no plastic lids, but they use a top-seal closure technology instead.
 Applications of this method include packing blueberries in recycled plastic containers as well as cardboard or paper pulp containers.

-In addition to choosing the right type of packaging, growers must ensure that it is correctly labelled according to the requirements of the specific the fruit consumer.
+In addition to choosing the right type of packaging, growers must ensure that it is correctly labelled according to the requirements of the specific fruit consumer.
 Labelling equipment can be facilitated for both manual and automatic packaging lines, as it can enhance packaging efficiency and the visual aspect of the final product.
 Time needed for operating it is greatly reduced with easy-to-use software, quick film replacement and the adjustment variable data, such as date of expiry, exact packaging time, as well as bar codes on the packaging film and labels.

 Blueberry availability on the market is virtually constant throughout the year.
 June makes one exception due to the end of Spanish season and no Polish blueberries on sale yet.
 Having recognised this opportunity, some growers have taken to growing blueberries in polytunnels to accelerate the harvest by about 2-3 weeks.